Skip to content

 Article 5 — prohibited AI practices

-Article 5(1) lists eight categorical prohibitions.
+Article 5(1) lists eight categorical prohibitions (ten once the adopted Omnibus is in force and its NCII and CSAM prohibitions apply from 2 December 2026).
 They are bans, not strict-compliance tiers.
 There is no conformity-assessment route to legalise a prohibited practice.

 The following AI practices shall be prohibited: